 Web scraping provides both individuals and businesses with the tools to mine large amounts of data online.
 Unlike time-consuming manual research, web scraping software gives you an automatic, cost-effective solution.
 Along with the choice of the right scraping tools, you’ll need a good rotating proxy server to enhance your data security and help prevent potential roadblocks when scraping.
 As with just about any internet activity, following good etiquette is a requirement.
-Let’s look at how robots.txt files work and why it’s a good idea to respect them.
+Let’s look at how the process works and why it’s a good idea to politely scrape websites by following Robots.txt.

 What is robots.txt?